 The Health History Form requires both the PARENT and CAMPER’S signatures!
 This form includes a section for special dietary needs and a media release.
 We must have the camper’s immunization information and date of last tetanus shot; however a doctor’s visit or physical is not required to complete this form.

 The Henrico 4-H Participant Form requires participant name and t-shirt size.
-This form can also be used to purchase a Camp Group Photo and/or Henrico 4-H Water Bottle for $5 each.
+This form can also be used to purchase a Camp Group Photo, Henrico 4-H Water Bottle, and/or Henrico 4-H Flashlight for $5 each.

 Use this form only if camper will be taking medication to camp.
 Jamestown 4-H Center requires two (2) original medication forms: first form is to be returned with the above listed forms, and the second form is to accompany the medication turned in at check-in on the morning we leave for camp.
 See More about Medication for more information.